Discover Your Options in Austin, TX

 FAQs About Breast Reconstruction

 Women considering breast reconstruction understandably have many questions about the process.
-Dr. Fisher is happy to answer all of them at your consultation or subsequent appointments, but these are answers to some of the most common questions we hear in our office:
+Our surgeons are happy to answer all of them at your consultation or subsequent appointments, but these are answers to some of the most common questions we hear in our office:

 Breast reconstruction is a highly personal decision for a woman.
 While some do not choose this path, most do and find it is a critical component of their healing journey.
 Breast reconstruction restores the body after cancer surgery, which can boost a woman's confidence, sense of health and sense of femininity in many cases.